 Your Description is Saved Automatically

-Now, when you get to that point, Craigslist will save your description and you can go back and edit the description whether you have a bad internet connection, or you just want to come back later and finish describing your item.
+Now, when you get to that point, Craigslist will save your description and you can go back and edit the description whether you have a bad internet connection, or you just want to come back later and finish describing your item for sale on craigslist.
 However, for Craigslist to save your description into the drafts tab, you need to fill out the description page and click the continue button.

 After you click continue, it will take you to the confirmation page where you see how your post will look before posting it live on Craigslist.
 It is at this point where you can click away from the page and Craigslist will save your post as a draft.